Tetsu Katayama

-Tetsu Katayama (片山 哲, Katayama Tetsu) was a Japanese politician who served as prime minister of Japan from 1947 to 1948.
+Tetsu Katayama (片山 哲, Katayama Tetsu) was a Japanese lawyer and politician who served as prime minister of Japan from 1947 to 1948.
 He was the first socialist to serve as Japanese prime minister, and the last non-member of the Liberal Democratic Party or its forerunners to serve until 1993.
+A devout Protestant Christian, he was a leading figure in Japanese Christian socialism.

 Born in Wakayama Prefecture, Katayama graduated in law from Tokyo Imperial University in 1912.
-He was strongly influenced by the Christian socialism of Abe Isoo, and in the 1920s served as a legal adviser to labor organizations and socialist political parties.
-He helped form the Social Democratic Party in 1926, and was elected to the Diet for the first time in 1930.
-In 1932, his party merged with the Shakai Taishūtō, which was dissolved in 1940.
-After the Pacific War, he became the secretary-general of the Japan Socialist Party.
-After the 1947 election, Katayama became prime minister, heading a coalition cabinet with members of the Democratic Party and National Cooperative Party.
-With the backing of occupation authorities, he helped implement a wide range of progressive social reforms, including the establishment of a labor ministry, but had insufficient political strength for more radical reforms such as wage and price controls, forcing him to resign in 1948.
-Katayama lost his Diet seat in 1949, although he remained a leading figure in his party's right wing throughout the 1950s.
-From 1960, he supported the newly-formed Democratic Socialist Party.
+He was strongly influenced by the Christian socialism of Abe Isoo, and in the 1920s served as a legal adviser to labour organisations and socialist political parties.
+He helped form the Social Democratic Party in 1926 and was elected to the Diet for the first time in 1930.
+In 1932 his party merged into the Socialist Masses Party, from which he was expelled in 1940.
+After the Pacific War he became the first secretary-general of the Japan Socialist Party and later its first chairman.
+After the 1947 election, in which the Socialists emerged as the largest party, Katayama became prime minister at the head of a coalition cabinet with the Democratic Party and the National Cooperative Party.
+With the backing of occupation authorities he implemented a wide range of progressive social reforms, including the establishment of a Labour Ministry, but lacked the political strength for more radical measures and was forced to resign in 1948 after only eight months in office.
+He lost his Diet seat in 1949, though he remained a leading figure on the party’s right wing throughout the 1950s.
+From 1960 he supported the newly formed Democratic Socialist Party.
+He also played a prominent role in promoting Japan–China cultural exchange and the World Federalist Movement.

 Early life and education

-He was born in Tanabe, Wakayama Prefecture on 28 July 1887.
-He attended Tokyo Imperial University and received a bachelor's degree in law.
+Katayama was born in Tanabe (then Kamiyashiki-chō, Nishimuro District), Wakayama Prefecture, on 28 July 1887.
+He attended Wakayama Prefectural Tanabe Middle School (now Wakayama Prefectural Tanabe High School) and the Third Higher School (now part of Kyoto University) before entering Tokyo Imperial University, from which he graduated in law (German law course) in 1912.
+While a student he lodged with the family of Hiraku Toriyama, a fellow Wakayama native and lyricist of the “Warship March”.
 Raised in the Christian faith, he was strongly influenced by the Christian socialism of Abe Isoo.
-After graduating, he opened a law office in a rented YMCA dormitory, and worked as an attorney.
+After graduating he rented a room in a YMCA dormitory and opened a “simple legal consultation office”, practising as an attorney.